-PORT FAIRY FOLK FESTIVALby MATT CHARLESWORTH
+MY EXPERIENCE AT THE PORT FAIRY FOLK FESTIVALby MATT CHARLESWORTH

 A hi-hat, bass drum, snare drum, whistle, horn, ukulele and he was even singing at the same time!
 Another highlight was King Marong & Afro Mandinko’s set in the Shebeen arena.
 With Guinness on tap and energetic music performances, this was the place to be when the sun went down.
 The rhythm of the African drum was simply irresistible, we joined everyone on our feet to dance the night away.

 In addition to the performances, workshops ran all weekend.
 We tried our hand at body percussion, yoga and Irish dancing.
 We stumbled across the Irish dance workshop and joined in halfway through, big mistake… we kerfuffled the whole thing and stood out like sore thumbs.
-We hassled instructor Marie for some tips on how to swing and eventually made up for it in the following dance.
+We hassled the instructor for some tips on how to swing and eventually made up for it in the following dance.

 The celebrations were not just confined to the festival grounds, the party spilled out into the streets.
 The main roads were closed and the shops stayed open till late.
 We meandered through the market stalls and pricked up our ears searching for the best street performers.